Library Structure

 Helpers are easier ways of constructing common Configs.
 Instead of having to

-struct and remember to set the ChatID
+create a MessageConfig struct and remember to set the ChatID and Text,

-helper method.
+you can use the NewMessage helper method.
 It takes the two required parameters

 for the request to succeed.
 You can then set fields on the resulting

-after it's creation.
+MessageConfig after it's creation.
 They are generally named the same as

-method names except with send
+method names except with send replaced with New.

 Methods